mozman/ezdxf/docs/source/reference.rst

 Drawing
 -------

 The :class:`Drawing` class manages all entities and tables related to a DXF drawing.
-You can read DXF drawings from file-system or from a text-stream and you can also write the drawing to file-system or to a text-stream.
+You can read/write DXF drawings from/to file-system or from/to a text-stream.

 .. toctree::
    :maxdepth: 2